Nasirimam/CodeCov_Online_Learning/README.md

 💫Tech & Tools Used :
 ---

-For Frontend : HTML5, CSS3, Javascript, JS6
+For Frontend : HTML5, CSS3, Javascript

 For database: Json Server.